yduf/dhash/README.md

 ## Behavior
 - try to keep aspect ratio when computing hash
 - use one of these 3 ratio that fit into 64bits: 8x8, 9x7, 10x6
-- rotate image by 90 when needed to always fit into these ratios.
+- rotate image by 90 when needed, to always fit into these ratios.
 - use libvips thumbnail for fast reduction
 - image formats are those supported by [libvips](https://www.libvips.org/)
 - output results a one line json for easier script integration